eHoward1996/CREAM/README.md

 Inspired by the great teaching and style of the Wu-Tang Clan, CREAM
 is a dynamic powerhouse programming language.
 CREAM is designed to
 be the cross between Python and Java that you never wanted.

+## Quickstart and Setup

+To run programs in CREAM you need to have Python3.6 installed.
+There are no current outside dependencies needed.
+To run a program written in CREAM go to a command line and run
+`python -m CREAM <file_name.crm>`
+Note that the only files CREAM recognizes are `.crm` because reasons.

 ## Keywords / Special Characters

 CREAM (somehow) shares very little keywords with Java or Python... so pay attention